puppetlabs/puppetlabs-apt/README.md

     apt::builddep { 'glusterfs-server': }

+Optionally pass `refreshonly => true` to make the builddep exec only run when triggered; you may want to do this if the builddep operation is time-consuming.

 ### apt::force

 Forces a package to be installed from a specific release.
 This class is particularly useful when using repositories, like Debian, that are unstable in Ubuntu.